KDE/digikam-doc/README.md

    getting_started/database_intro.rst
 ```

-And finaly, the chapter implementation of the section, here the first one, as all others uses the same kind of code:
+And finally, the chapter implementation of the section, here the first one, as all others uses the same kind of code:

 ```
 Implementation                                                                                              Comments